 The parties agree that each party may record all Conversations with respect to this Contract between their respective employees, without any special or further notice to the other party.
 Each party shall obtain any necessary consent of its agents and employees to record such Conversations, if required by Applicable Law.
 If the parties have selected the Oral Transaction Procedure in Section 1.2 of the Master Agreement, the parties agree not to contest the validity or enforceability of recordings entered into in accordance with the requirements of this Master Agreement; provided, however, the party responsible for obtaining the consent of its agents and employees to such recordings shall indemnify, defend and hold the other party harmless from any and all Claims arising from or out of such party’s failure to obtain the consent of its agents and employees to such recordings.

-Each party agrees not to contest, or assert any defense to, the validity or enforceability of a Transaction based on lack of authority of the party or any lack of authority of any employee of the party to enter into a Contract.
+[the committee agreed to remove the ability to contest if an employee is not an authorized trader?]

 Definitions